SamIAm10/Bulk-Email-Sender/README.md

 # Bulk Email Sender
-A simple program that sends a customized email (with attachments) from a Gmail account to multiple recipients without showing all addresses the email was sent to (NOTE: currently this script only works if you are sending from a Gmail account).
+A simple program that sends customized emails (with attachments) from a Gmail account to multiple recipients without showing all addresses the email was sent to (NOTE: currently this script only works if you are sending from a Gmail account).

 I originally created this to reach out to multiple recruiters at once with my resume and transcript, but have repurposed the code to apply to more general use cases.